wrolpi/wrolpi-help/docs/videos/index.md

 At the bottom of this page you will see the statistics of the channel's video files.
 This is useful if you want to be sure that all videos were found during a refresh.

+## Searching

+When the indexes for a Video are generated for searching, they are searched in the following order of precedence:

+1. Title
+2. Description
+3. Subtitles